 About the researcher

 Gavin Bamford joined the Northern Bank in 1974 and later volunteered for service in the TA, transferring into the part-time Ulster Defence Regiment (UDR) serving until 1985.
 Gavin has researched every one of the nearly 300 men named on the Bank Memorials, including his own father, who had been a manager at the Belfast Bank.
-Gavin’s website was launched in September 2011 and he has undertaken further research on the men of the Ulster Bank who served in WW2.
+He has undertaken further research on the men of the Ulster Bank who served in the Second World War.
 Gavin retired in 2013.
 He was elected Chairman of History Hub Ulster in 2017 and still lives in Northern Ireland.